“The Weapon We Have Is Love”

 We believe that – as our namesake once put it – we have something worth fighting for.
 We want our community and all others like it to be safe, constructive, positive spaces, and we think our vision is possible.
 Getting there will take hard work, commitment, and constant introspection, but we’re up to the task and know you are, too.

-This is why the Positive Fandom Guidelines were created.
-We hope that you will support and follow these guidelines everyday.
+The Positive Fandom Guidelines were created in the hope that fans will support and follow these guidelines every day.

 Positive Fandom Guidelines: